 - This generator should be easily operable and can be started at even 0°C

-- These tanks should be provided with proper care to prevent them from corrosion, as sea water is highly corrosive.
+- These tanks should be provided with proper care to prevent corrosion, as seawater is highly corrosive.

-- These tanks are revolutionary to the marine industry as before their evolution solid ballast was used and their discharging is quite difficult as compared to easier pumping of liquid ballast.
+- These tanks are revolutionary to the marine industry as, before their evolution, solid ballast was used, and their discharge is quite difficult compared to easier pumping of liquid ballast.

 Related Read: A Guide To Ballast Tanks On Ships

-- The tanks on the ships which are used to store fuel and lube oils on ships are known as bunker tanks
+- The tanks on the ships used to store fuel and lube oils on ships are known as bunker tanks.

-- Duct keel is a hollow structure which consists of two longitudinal girder and solid plates and is welded to form box type structure, which is generally provided in double hull ships.
+- A duct keel is a hollow structure that consists of two longitudinal girder and solid plates and is welded to form a box-type structure, which is generally provided in double-hull ships.

-- This is a multi-functioning part of the ship for performing several functions like provide resistance to loads, carry water pipeline, ballast pipelines, oil pipe, etc.
+- This is a multi-functioning part of the ship for performing several functions like provide resistance to loads, carry water pipelines, ballast pipelines, oil pipes, etc.

 Related Read: Importance Of Ship’s Keel and Types Of Keel

 - Derricks (Cranes) are used to lift and carry the safe working load on a ship.

 - These are electrically or hydraulically operated equipment for easier operations.